Winning cybersecurity warfare is the ultimate millstone for CISOs

 "It may be how we set up administrative accounts," he said.
 "It may be how we do logging; it may be a recalibration of our risk analysis and those types of things where we don't have a simple binary trusted system-untrusted system."

-"We'd devise different strategies if our main goal was to preserve resilience," he said.
+"We'd devise different strategies if our main goal was to preserve resilience," he said, adding by email, "This would not be a complete 180 from what we do now, but represent a change in priorities."

 "How many systems at Change Healthcare were actually compromised?"
 Lacey asked rhetorically.

-In that attack, which had a seismic effect on healthcare operations nationally, the number of systems affected was not excessive – it was the complex web of dependencies on administrative accounts, he explained.
+In that attack, which had a seismic effect on healthcare operations nationally, the number of systems affected may not have been excessive – it was likely the complex web of dependencies on administrative accounts, he explained.

 "It became super difficult to unpack the whole thing and solve it," said Lacey.